smartdev0701/react-ts-tailwind-dashboard/README.md

 Accessibility is a priority in my projects and I think it should be in yours too, so this was developed listening to real screen readers, focus traps and keyboard navigation are available everywhere.

+This is a Typescript version of the popular windmill-dashboard-react.
+It works the exact same way.
+You can find the original project [here](https://github.com/estevanmaito/windmill-dashboard-react)

 ## 📦 Features

 - 🦮 Throughly accessible (developed using screen readers)